 How does this medication work?
 What will it do for me?

 Nintedanib belongs to the class of medications called protein kinase inhibitors.
-It is used to treat idiopathic pulmonary fibrosis (IFP) – a condition causing scarring of the lungs for no apparent reason.
+It is used to treat idiopathic pulmonary fibrosis (IFP) – a condition that causes scarring of the lungs for no apparent reason.
 As a result, the lining of the lungs becomes thicker, making it more difficult to breathe.
 This medication does not cure IFP, however it slows down how quickly the illness progresses.

 Nintedanib works by blocking the effects of some of the substances that cause scarring of the lungs.